dictyBase/static-server/README.md

    static-server run [command options] [arguments...]

 OPTIONS:
-   --folder value, -f value                   Location of folder from where files will be served[required] [$STATIC_FOLDER] --port value, -p value                     http port, default is 9595 (default: 9595) --log-format value                         log format, json or text (default: "json") [$LOG_FORMAT] --log-file value, -l value                 Name of the log file, default goes to stderr [$LOG_FILE] --sub-url value                            Alternate url path if the files are not being served from root [$SUB_URL] --virtual-static-folder value, --vf value  virtual static folder if it does not match the physical path [$VIRTUAL_STATIC_FOLDER]
+   --folder value, -f value           Location of folder from where files will be served[required] [$FILE_FOLDER] --port value, -p value             http port, default is 9595 (default: 9595) --log-format value                 log format, json or text (default: "json") [$LOG_FORMAT] --log-file value, -l value         Name of the log file, default goes to stderr [$LOG_FILE] --sub-url value                    Alternate url path that does not match the filesystem [$SUB_URL] --static-folder value, --sf value  The static files will only be served from this static folder
+                                          and expected to be under the base folder.
+The url path should also match the filesystem.
+Any other path will be redirected to the index.html(default: "/static") [$STATIC_FOLDER]
 ```